Exploiting network topology in brain-scale simulations of spiking neural networks: Results

-Finally, in a third experiment, we investigate to what extent varying the minimum delay ratio $D$ (\eref{eq:d-min-ratio}) affects the communication phase (\fref{fig:params-variation}c).
+Finally, in a third experiment, we systematically vary the minimum delay ratio $D$ (\eref{eq:d-min-ratio}) to assess how the performance of the structure-aware scheme depends on the degree of separation between intra- and inter-area delay distributions (\fref{fig:params-variation}c).
 As the minimum delay is fixed at $d_\mathrm{min}=0.1\,\mathrm{ms}$, increasing $D$ raises the lower cutoff for inter-area delays to $d^\mathrm{inter}_\mathrm{min} = D\cdot d_\mathrm{min}$.
 This constrains the heterogeneity of inter-area delays, but it allows us to decrease the frequency of global spike communication (\sref{sec:structure-aware-simulation-strategy}).
-For $D=1$, global spike exchange occurs after every simulation cycle matching the communication frequency of the conventional scheme.
+For $D=1$, global spike exchange occurs after every simulation cycle, matching the communication frequency of the conventional scheme.
+Even in the absence of any minimum delay separation, the structure-aware scheme still outperforms the conventional one (see \fref{fig:weak-scaling}a at $64$ MPI processes for reference), as the improved cache efficiency of the structure-aware neuron distribution reduces spike-delivery time regardless of the communication scheme.
 Communication time decreases rapidly when increasing the ratio to $D=5$.
 This is due to a decrease in both synchronization time and data-exchange time.
 The gain in performance is less pronounced when further increasing the ratio to $D=10$, and it becomes negligible for larger values of $D>10$.
 The above weak-scaling experiments show that the theoretical analysis (\sref{sec:synch-time-model}) does not allow for exact quantitative predictions of the observed reduction in synchronization time when using the structure-aware simulation strategy instead of the conventional scheme (\sref{sec:weak-scaling-results}).
 However, the qualitative prediction that the structure-aware scheme is most effective for small minimum delay ratios (\eref{eq:theoretical_ratio_synch_times}) is confirmed by the rapid decrease in synchronization time for small values of $D<10$ observed in this experiment.
+Taken together, these results provide insight into the applicability of the structure-aware approach across different network configurations.
+The communication benefit requires a meaningful separation of delay scales, whereas the delivery benefit of the structure-aware neuron distribution persists even when no such separation exists.